 2. Preparation of manuscripts

-- Manuscripts are asked to be written in English.
-The manuscript shall be prepared using the MS word.
-It is preferable to use normal, plain font (e.g. 11 point Times New Roman) and 20 lines in A4 size paper with 1-inch margins.
-The page number and serial line numbers should be added through manuscript.
-Before submission the word file should be turn “Track Changes” OFF.
+- Manuscripts must be written in English and prepared using MS word.
+It is preferable to use a normal, plain font (e.g., 11 point Times New Roman) and 20 point line spacing or double spaced lines on A4 size pages with 3 cm margins.
+Page numbers and continuous line numbers should be used throughout the manuscript.
+Before submission, the ”Track Changes” function should be turned off.

-- Summary should state the scope of the work and the principal findings in no more than 250 words.
+- A summary should state the scope of the work and the principal findings in no more than 250 words.
 References should not be included.

-- Key words (not more than 6 words or phrases) are written after the summary.
+- Keywords (not more than 6 words or phrases) should be provided after the summary.

-- Text should be written in clear and concise in order of Introduction, Materials and methods, Results, and Discussion followed by, Acknowledgments, References, Tables, Figure legends, and Figures.
+- The text should be clear and concise under the headings of : Introduction, Materials and methods, Results, and Discussion.
+This should be followed by Acknowledgments, References, Tables, Figure legends, and Figures.

-- Units of measurement should be in SI (Système International d'Unités) as a rule.
+- Units of measurement should be in SI (Système International d'Unités).

-- Text references should be made by the authors' names (for three or more authors, write
+- In-text citations should be made by the authors’ names (for three or more authors, use et

-At the head of sentence: Darlington and Wylie (1955) reported.
+At the head of a sentence: Darlington and Wylie (1955) reported.

-In the case of more than three authors: Kuroiwa et al. (1981a) indicated that.
+In the case of more than three authors: Kuroiwa et al. (1981a) indicated.